eljost/pysisyphus/README.md

 ## Usage
-pysisyphus provides several entry points can be called from the shell (command line).
-The available commandas of the entry points can be queried with the `-h` or `--help` arguments:
+pysisyphus provides several entry points that can be called from the shell (command line).
+The available commands of the entry points can be queried with the `-h` or `--help` arguments:

     # Run calculations (Minima optimization, TS search, IRC, NEB, GS, ...)
     pysis